-Failing to Diagnose Medical Conditions in Pregnancy
+Failing to Diagnose a Medical Condition During Pregnancy

 When a pregnant woman’s blood pressure is high and there is the presence of protein in her urine after her 20th week of pregnancy, preeclampsia may be diagnosed.